Must Do Tasks When Doing Site Migration

 Documenting lessons learned after the migration is like creating a moving checklist based on your experience.
 Filing detailed documentation creates a valuable resource to inform future projects.
 This could include technical configurations that were particularly effective, common pitfalls, and stakeholder feedback.
 Think of it as a “do’s and don’ts” manual that you or other teams can refer to later.

 You now know which walls could use more insulation or where extra electrical outlets would have been useful.
 Similarly, you can make data-driven updates after concluding the post-mortem and documenting lessons learned.
 These revisions optimize the playbook for future migrations.
-You will increase the likelihood of smoother, more efficient site migrations down the line.
+You’ll improve the chances of smoother, more efficient site migrations in the future.

 Communication